 Of all the things that could have triggered him, it was the carved pumpkins.

 Thankfully the neighbour’s were understanding, but it was embarrassing, stressful and extremely funny.
-Seriously, I was the mom standing beside my kid who was four, looked about seven (Preston is huge, he will be about 6’5” when grown) and was yelling stinky feet over and over again.
+Seriously, I was the mom standing beside my kid who was four, looked about seven (he has always been incredibly tall for his age) and was yelling stinky feet over and over again.
 It was a gong show!

 But here’s the thing, even though he was being triggered he wasn’t going into fight or flight.
 He was riding it out and finding ways to cope.
 This was HUGE!